-Italy's highest court has struck down the thesis of Grand Naturalization, which impacted thousands of Italian citizenship.
-The ruling, from the united session, was published this Wednesday (24).
+Italy's highest court has struck down the thesis of Grand Naturalization, which impacted thousands of Italian citizenship processes.
+The ruling, from the joint session, was published this Wednesday (24).

-The decision of the Court of Cassation of Roma It will now have a positive and direct impact on the lives of approximately 6 million Italian-Brazilians.
-The ruling also covers cases in which the State Attorney's Office has filed an appeal, and which are awaiting a decision.
+The decision by the Court of Cassation in Rome will now have a positive and direct impact on the lives of approximately 6 million Italian-Brazilians.
+The ruling also covers cases in which the State Attorney's Office has filed appeals and which are awaiting a decision.

 “The United Sessions (of the Court of Cassation) create jurisprudence.
 So much so that I have already contacted a well-known prosecutor of mine, to understand what will happen with my 150 appeals”, said lawyer Antonio Cattaneo, to Italianismo.